 And this is where the problems started.

-The first hour was great.
-(But then again, the first hour of picking up any bike usually is.)
+As I began the 270-mile ride home, the first hour was great.
+But then again, the first hour of picking up any bike usually is.

-A Subsequent Quest For The Most Comfortable Touring Motorcycles
+My Quest For The Most Comfortable Tourer Motorcycles

 And you’d think that out of all the variables that come with bikes, comfort would be a constant.